kylan11/gvfrag/README.md

 # GV Frag - Fragmenting Utility Software for GAIA Projects

 ## What is it
 This is a work-in-progress, simple, open-source and **experimental** utility software that makes it easier for developers to work on a single GAIA Project concurrently.
 So far, each GAIA deploy configuration resided in a single, huge XML file, making it a nightmare for projects that required multiple developers.
 Changes had to be merged manually.
-GVFrag solves that a provides a simple fragmenting structure that DOES NOT lose any data.
+GVFrag solves that and provides a simple fragmenting structure that DOES NOT lose any data.
+Each developer can add features and merge them into a single Git repository.

 ## Usage